Why to choose the Faculty of Medicine, University of Ostrava

 • to arrange or provide counseling and guidance for students, particulrly with regard to problems related to the course or organization of studies, or in the event of a difficult social situation

 A tutor, one of the senior teachers of the Faculty, is assigned to a group of students.
 GM students are also looked after by the Vice-Dean for Studies (Mgr.
-Ivona Závacká, Ph.D.), the Vice-Dean for International Relations (prof. PhDr.
-Darja Jarošová, Ph.D.) and their assistants (Ing.
+Ivona Závacká, Ph.D.) and her assistants (Ing.
 Gabriela Kovolová and Bc.
 Petra Brzeźniaková, DiS.).

 Study abroad and humanitarian opportunities